jdtsmith/magit-blame-color-by-age/README.md

 <img width="558" alt="image" src="https://github.com/user-attachments/assets/90120a3b-e4c9-4ad7-9450-1bcf7f76425b" />

 > [!NOTE]
-> Large files take some time to fully git-blame.
+> Large files with deep commit histories take some time to fully git-blame.
 Magit's "quick start" shows visible blame headers quickly; these will be re-colored as the full blame completes.

 ## Config
 Not on any package archive; install using `:vc`.
 Enable like:

 ```elisp